frontendpatterns/frontendpatterns.dev/src/content/patterns/discriminated-union.md

 ---
 # Discriminated Union

-Use tagged unions to model mutually exclusive state variants safely.

 ## Problem

 Without this pattern, the premise that using tagged unions to model mutually exclusive state variants safely falls apart, and small changes trigger cascading regressions.